Nutrition in Aging

 - Take frequent sips of water.

-Daily requirements for healthy older adults include 30 kcal/kg of body weight, and 1 to 1.2 g/kg of protein per day (Bauer et al., 2013), with no more than 30% of calories from fat.
-Caloric, carbohydrate, protein, and fat requirements may differ depending on degree of malnutrition and physiological stress.
+- Daily requirements for healthy older adults include 30 kcal/kg of body weight, and 1 to 1.2 g/kg of protein per day for healthy older adults.
+Protein may increase to 2 g/kg/d in older adults with severe malnutrition and protein losses (Volkert et al 2022).
+Caloric, carbohydrate, protein, and fat requirements may differ depending on the degree of malnutrition and physiological stress.
+The recommended daily fluid requirement is 1,600 mL/d for females and 2,000 mL/d for males unless there are clinical indicators for fluid restriction.

-- Assess each patient’s ability to eat within 24 hours of admission (Jefferies, Johnson, & Ravens, 2011).
+- Assess each patient’s ability to eat within 24 hours of admission (Jefferies et al., 2011).

 - Engage in mealtime rounds to determine how much food is consumed and whether assistance is needed (Jefferies et al., 2011).